 Did you know that your phone contains a special feature that allows you to check and analyze the strength of the cellular signal around you in nearly any environment?
 Field test mode is a helpful, beneficial, and impressive feature on almost every cell phone, from older Nokia models to modern smartphones from Apple or Samsung.
 If you're wondering how to use field test mode to measure cell signal strength, SureCall Boosters is here to explain how to access this feature and analyze the information you find.

 What Is Field Test Mode?

+How do you use field test mode?
 Before we get into the details of activating your field test mode, it’s a good idea to learn what this mode is.
 This application, sometimes called "field test display," comes standard on most modern cell phones and allows users to better understand their current signal strength.

 Traditionally, most phone manufacturers don't advertise the field test mode because much of the information is more beneficial to technicians, engineers, and other professionals who may require this data for more technical purposes.
 However, just because this information may not offer much to the average user doesn't mean field test mode lacks practical data when checking signal strength.
 It's essential to remember that depending on the phone's carrier, the same type of phone in the same spot may have stronger or weaker signal strength.